 Pin Description

-DHT11/DHT22 Pin | Connection with Raspberry Pi Pico |
+| DHT11/DHT22 Pin | Connection with Raspberry Pi Pico |

-1 ( VCC) | 3.3V |
+| 1 (VCC) | 3.3V |

-2 (Data Out) | Any GPIO pins of Raspberry Pi Pico along with 10k ohm pull-up resistor |
+| 2 (Data Out) | Any GPIO pin of Raspberry Pi Pico, with a 10kΩ pull-up resistor |

-3 (NC) | Not used |
+| 3 (NC) | Not used |

-4 (GND) | Ground |
+| 4 (GND) | Ground |

-- GND: Connect the GND pin
+- GND: Ground pin.
+Connect to any GND pin of Raspberry Pi Pico.

 Parts Required

-You will need following components
+You will need the following components:

 - Raspberry Pi Pico

-- DHT11 and DHT22
+- DHT11 or DHT22 sensor

 - Jumper wires